remexre/particleulary-good-campfire/docs/README.md

 ## Key Algorithms

-The physics for the particle system were done pretty much the standard way we covered in class.
+The physics for the particle system was done more or less the standard way we covered in class.
+We keep track of a particle's position and velocity and use a vector for acceleration that remains constant over time.
 The rendering of the fire and smoke used a bunch of instanced spheres, with handtuned functions controlling the size and color of the particle.

 The size is computed by `min(sqrt(age * 0.08), age)`.